 When someone meets you for the first time, they develop an impression of you based on your interactions.
 You may make them feel uneasy if you stand too close or feel dismissed if you look elsewhere when talking with them.
-How you interact and communicate with others can greatly influence all areas of your life.
+How you interact and communicate with others can greatly influence all areas of your life and it’s important parents and nannies teach social skills to children.
 How we speak, stand, gesture and even the expression on our face can influence another person’s impression.

 Social skills can be defined as the ability to successfully interact and communicate with others.
 These skills are not inherent; children learn these skills by watching the adults in their lives.
 Important social skills include how to greet others, giving others personal space, listening attentively, following instructions and asking for help.
 They also include how to disagree appropriately, accept ‘no’ for an answer and, and apologize.

 Social skills are very important throughout a person’s lifetime.
 They are the basis for making friendships and having positive interactions with others.
 Children often struggle with social skills as not all social interactions are positive.
 Children experience rejection, and many are socially clumsy, insensitive, or even unkind at times.
 While children do not need to be the most popular in their class, they do need good social skills to be successful in life.